How to Train a Cat

 Using Treats to Train Your Cat

-It might be easier for you and your cat to focus on a single desired behavior at a time.
-If you’re working on litter box training, this means a treat every time your cat successfully uses her litterbox.
+It can be more effective to focus on one desired behavior at a time.
+For instance, if you’re working on litter box training, reward your cat with a treat every time they successfully use their litter box.
+This targeted approach helps your cat clearly associate the behavior with the reward.

 5. Go slowly.